rehierl/abstract-properties/14-x-types-of-scopes/14-0-pre-order-traces/2-3-traces-summary.md

 Note that `tO(n)` begins with the node's start-tag and ends with its parent's end-tag.

+Note that, since a node has no more than two child nodes in DTO, and since the end-tag of a node appears just after its last descendant in DTU, the end-tag of a node can be understood to separate these descendants (i.e. one branch in DTO) from its other descendants in DTO.
+That is, the pair of tags that consists of the start-tag of a node and the end-tag of its parent encloses the node and all of its descendants in DTO.

 <!-- ======================================================================= -->
 ## the pre-order trace over DPR